pytorch/pytorch/docs/source/control_flow_cond.rst

 Control Flow - Cond
 ====================

-Export provides a `torch.ops.higher_order.cond` operator used to help specify if-else like control flow within some code.
+Export supports the structured control flow operator `torch.ops.higher_order.cond`.
+It can be used to specify if-else like control flow within some code.

 torch.ops.higher_order.cond